gtieng/twitter_analytics/README.md

 ```
 ![](https://github.com/gtieng/twitter_analytics/blob/master/readme_images/activity_plot.png)

+> Highest periods of activity for user @gerardtieng are in the evenings into early morning.
+More tweet activity was recorded in the summer months compared to other seasons.

 ## Measuring Follower Engagements
 In measuring follower engagements, we'll examine performance based on the same windows of month, day and year.
 This time, we'll change the aggregate method to `DataFrame.groupby().sum()` to measure the totals at each period interval.
 Plotting each metric is similar to code above.
 Here's a demonstration of types of engagement by the hour.